What is Trichotillomania or 'Hair Pulling Disorder'?

 She describes how this became a regular occurrence.
 “As a teenager, I saw my hair pulling as a freakish bad habit … I’d catch my mother staring at my sparse crown area with such intense worry that it hurt me more than anything.
 ‘By getting rid of the coarse hairs, you’re denying your African heritage,’ she’d caution me, but it was never about race for me.
 The selected hairs just stood out, in the same way a lone grey might.”

-Trichotillomania is something our Head of Content Viola Levy also suffered with as a teenager.
+Trichotillomania or hair pulling disorder is something our Head of Content Viola Levy also suffered with as a teenager.
 “I have naturally wavy hair and I tend to pull out any strands that are particularly coarse.
 I’m doing this with grey hairs too as I get older and more of them crop up.
 I also have a tendency to try and find brittle hair strands and snap them in half when I’m stressed,” she explains.
 “I did this a lot as a teenager – I remember taking a GCSE exam and the white question paper being covered in bits of my black hair by the end of the two hours.
 I used to pull at the nape of my neck where it was less visible (I still have tufts where it hasn’t grown back properly).
 When my hairdresser lifted up the back of my head, he asked why the hair was patchy and broken.”

 Constant hair pulling from the scalp can result in patches of hair loss, as well as scarring and infected hair follicles.
 It can also lead to scarring alopecia, where the pulled-out hair doesn’t always grow back.
 Hair pulling and subsequent hair loss can be very distressing for the person suffering it, and can interfere with their day to day lives and self-esteem.
 Some people with trichotillomania wear wigs or wig toppers, or style their hair in ways to disguise the areas where the hair has been pulled out.